whfweb/openwrt/README.md

 ## Development

-To build your own firmware you need a GNU/Linux, BSD or macOS system (case sensitive filesystem required).
+To build your own firmware you need a GNU/Linux, BSD or MacOSX system (case sensitive filesystem required).
 Cygwin is unsupported because of the lack of a case sensitive file system.